Association

 - Translations, bibliographies, reference works, edited volumes, and smaller works such as pamphlets are not eligible.

-Nomination for the prize can come from an author, a publisher, or a third party.
-There is no limit on the number of entries a publisher or third party may submit.
+- Nomination for the prize can come from an author, a publisher, or a third party.
+There is no limit on the number of entries a publisher may submit.

 List of Past Book Prize Winners